-In Indiana, a business operating under a fictitious name will need to register a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Indiana, a business operating under a fictitious name will need to register for an Assumed Business Name Certificate.
+Learn more about what an Assumed Business Name is, who needs one, and how to register.

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
-This name is often referred to as an Assumed Business Name in Indiana.
+An Assumed Business Name, also known as a “DBA,” “Doing Business As,” “Trade Name,” or “Fictitious Name,” is a name used by a business that is different from the legal name of the business.

 Who needs to register?

-The requirements and need to register for a Trade Name vary, depending on the type of business entity.
+The requirements and need to register for an Assumed Name vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which can be used without registering in Indiana.
+For example, if John Smith starts a business repairing computers but doesn’t use a business name, he doesn’t have to register.
+If John decides to name his business John’s Computer Repair, then he will need to register.

-Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
-Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.
+Corporations Limited Liability Companies, Limited Partnerships, and Limited Liability Partnerships won’t typically register a fictitious name since a unique entity name is created during the formation process.
+Some will file for a DBA if they want to use a different name, such as when operating a different division or brand name under their corporate/LLC/LP/LLP umbrella, to keep the liability protection without forming another entity.

-How much does it cost to register?
+How much does a DBA cost in Indiana?

 Corporations and Limited Liability Companies will be charged $20 when filing online or $30 when filing by mail.